UdenalR/UdenalR/README.md

 <h1 align="left"> 🧙🏻‍♂️ About me</h1>
 <div align="justify">
   <p>
-I am currently studying data science and visualization and have a background in producing corporate events for technology and finance companies across the Americas and Europe.
+I recently completed a course in data science and visualization and have experience in producing corporate events for technology and finance companies across the Americas and Europe.
 With a design background and specialization in Data Science, I have gained a comprehensive understanding of business needs and am proficient in English, with intermediate proficiency in Spanish.

 My professional interests lie in business development, stakeholders management, and customer success, areas where I have gained extensive experience since 2018.
 I focus on ensuring customer satisfaction and success through effective stakeholder engagement and project management.